AWS S3 Security

 • VPC is not exposed to the public internet.

-• Gateway Endpoint is a gateway that is a target for a route in your route table used for traffic destined to either S3.
+• A Gateway Endpoint is a gateway that is a target for a route in your route table used for traffic destined to either S3.

 S3 Block Public Access